 - 2.3.1.
 If an individual is suspended from work and reports sick during this period, the suspension will be temporarily lifted for pay purposes only and payment made is in accordance with the rules for the sick pay scheme in EPR 10 Sick Pay procedure.
 All other terms of the suspension will remain in place. - 2.3.2.
-If an occupational health appointment is required, the HR Case Manager will liaise with the Health and Wellbeing Team regarding the referral.
+In all cases of sickness absence, advice will be sought from Occupational Health to ascertain an individual's fitness to participate in the discipline process.